vecocoin/GUI-miner/README.md

-# Simple VECO CPU Miner with GUI Interface
+# Simple VECO CPU Miner with GUI

 This is a simple CPU miner for VECO with a user-friendly graphical interface.